The 3 P’s for Identifying Anxiety

 Do you think you may have anxiety?

-Here we will talk more about symptoms, experiences and some strategies at the moment to help lower anxiety.
+Here we will talk more about symptoms, experiences and some strategies to help lower anxiety.

 • Pronounced: Anxiety is distinctly different to everyday feelings and is disproportionate to the stimuli.
 For example, stress over an exam is a normal response but feeling like your life will end and you are the worst person as thoughts in response do not fit and would be considered an anxiety response.